 In Chapters 5 and 6 I used common garden experiments to understand how host species impact the morphology and fitness of Euphrasia individuals.
 It would be ideal to characterise the hemiparasitic habit of Euphrasia further by using field experiments in the wild.
 Many different populations of Euphrasia could be studied to yield information about host association in the wild to understand the correlation between host species and morphology.
 In an attempt to begin this process, I measured the number of potential host species present around 20 randomly sampled Euphrasia individuals at each population that was sampled for use in the growth experiment in Chapter 6.
 I related these host species occurrences in the wild to the growth of Euphrasia in cultivation to see if host species that were more frequently encountered in the wild led to higher Euphrasia fitness.
 Although I found no significant association, there were obvious limitations - I used few populations and my statistical power was low.
 Another potential field experiment includes excavating Euphrasia plants to relate the number of haustorial connections to neighbouring host plant species, to the morphology and fitness of Euphrasia plants.
 This is a more realistic and rigorous approach to the problem, but made difficult due to the fine haustorial connections which can be broken easily.
 Lastly, to place my results in a more comparative context, it would be good to understand host preferences in other genera in the Orobanchaceae/Rhinantheae – are they the same as in Euphrasia?
 Do host shifts between genera occur?
 If so, why?
 Is there phylogenetic signal in host preference?
-I would expect to find differences between genera, as there appears to be some host specialisation at this level (e.g. Melampyrum on Medicago sativa/Achillea millefolium (Matthies, 2017) ref; Rhinanthus on Festuca ovina/Cynosurus cristatus (Cameron et al., 2007)ref), but more comprehensive datasets are needed to address this rigorously.
+I would expect to find differences between genera, as there appears to be some host specialisation at this level (e.g. Melampyrum on Medicago sativa/Achillea millefolium (Matthies, 2017) ref; Rhinanthus on Festuca ovina/Cynosurus cristatus (Cameron et al., 2007)), but more comprehensive datasets are needed to address this rigorously.

 Thesis conclusions: